 Although Pongal is celebrated as the main festival in Tamil Nadu, it is also celebrated at other places such as Andra Pradesh, Sri-Lanka, and the Maldives.
 It falls at the start of the month according to the Tamil Solar Calendar.
 The name of Pongal is named after the sweet dish Pongal ( Rice Kheer) that is served during the festival.

 Do you need a remedy for constant obstacles arising in your life?
 Book personalised puja for the solution.

 Pongal and Astrology

-Pongal signifies a great start in astrology as this is the time when the Sun moves towards the North for the next 6 months.
-This is considered an auspicious time in Hinduism, as opposed to the one where the Sun moves towards the South.
+Pongal signifies a great start in astrology as this is the time when the Sun moves towards the North for the next six months.
+It is considered an auspicious time in Hinduism, as opposed to the one where the Sun moves towards the South.
 Hence, many auspicious events are held during this period!

 We wish you all a very Happy Pongal!
-May you have a very great harvest festival!
+May you have a very great harvest festival in 2022.